MobilityData/GTFS_Realtime_Best-Practices/index.md

-# GTFS-Realtime Data Best Practices
+# GTFS-realtime Data Best Practices

 ## Introduction

-These are recommended practices for describing real-time public transportation information in the [GTFS Realtime](https://gtfs.org/reference/realtime/v2/) data format.
+These are recommended practices for describing real-time public transportation information in the [GTFS-realtime](https://gtfs.org/reference/realtime/v2/) data format.

 ### Document Structure

 Recommended practices are organized into two primary sections

-* __[Practice Recommendations Organized by message](#practice-recommendations-organized-by-message):__ Recommendations are organized by message and field in the same order described in the official GTFS-Realtime reference.
+* __[Practice Recommendations Organized by message](#practice-recommendations-organized-by-message):__ Recommendations are organized by message and field in the same order described in the official GTFS-realtime reference.
 * __[Practice Recommendations Organized by Case](#practice-recommendations-organized-by-case):__ With particular cases, such as frequency-based service, practices may need to be applied across several messages and fields and even with the corresponding GTFS package.
 Such recommendations are consolidated in this section.

 ## Practice Recommendations Organized by Message